-Every year we run one of our most underrated trips, both from a fun and culinary point of view, our yearly jaunt to Palawan and El Nido especially to eat fabulous food, and mainly spend a week drinking on boats.
+Every year we run one of our most underrated trips, both from a fun and culinary point of view, our yearly jaunt to Palawan and El Nido.
+We basically spent a week eating great food, and drinking on boats.

 Can’t say fairer than that!

 Here’s how our week of island hopping panned out –

 We start in Ermita in Manila due to its number of bars and proximity to the airport.
 We ate at Cowboy Grill, probably the best restaurant and live music venue in Ermita, that is also one of the least seedy ones too, which is nice.
 I went for a classic pork sisig.
 Sisig is served on a hot plate, and is basically bits of animal, with an egg.
 A solid dish.